IAPP AIGP (AI Governance Professional) exam prep

 Module 4: AI Regulation16

-- The lay of the land
+- AI Regulation: The Lay of the Land

 - The four regulated roles